 If your data file is in spreadsheet form, save it as a comma-delineated file with a .csv extension.
-We recommend that you open your comma-separated file with Microsoft Wordpad, because it includes a handy search-and-replace function that will help you format your data.
+We recommend that you open your comma-separated file with Microsoft Notepad, because it includes a handy search-and-replace function that will help you format your data.

-You must name the formatted data file "CGImport.txt" and save it in your hard drive's root folder, which is normally drive C. The complete file path should be C:\CGImport.txt.
+Name the formatted data file "CGImport.txt" and save it in your hard drive's RescueLogic folder, which is normally drive C. The complete file path should be C:\ RescueLogic\CGImport.txt.